masoudtahsiri/url-extension/PRIVACY.md

 ## Contact

-If you have questions about this privacy policy, please contact: support@httpscanr.com
+If you have questions about this privacy policy, please contact: dev@refact.co